sobekcore/portfolio-sobekcore/README.md

 # Personal Website
 To visit, head over to: [https://sobekcore.com](https://sobekcore.com).

-This website is a “Launchpad” for projects of mine, as well as an aggregation of all the necessary information about stuff that i do and which i would like to share with the world.
+This website is a “Launchpad” for projects of mine, as well as an aggregation of all the necessary information about stuff that I do and which I would like to share with the world.

 ## Technologies
 The site is built with Astro at its core, but is using some interesting techniques to enhance user experience: